-- 1 Turn the power switch to the OFF position. - Unplug the power cord. - 3 Reduce pressure in the tank through the outlet hose.
-You can also pull the relief valve ring and keep it open to relieve pressure in the tank.
+- 1. Turn the power switch to the OFF position. - 2.
+Unplug the power cord. - 3.
+Reduce pressure in the tank thorough the outlet hose.
+You can also pull the relief valve ring and keep it open in the tank.

 WARNING!
 ESCAPING AIR AND MOISTURE CAN PROPEL DEBRIS THAT MAY CAUSE EYE INJURY.
 WEAR SAFETY GOGGLES WHEN OPENING PETCOCK.